Pancreas Functions, Pancreatitis, and Type 1 and 2 Diabetes

 Symptoms of type 1 diabetes include frequent urination, increased thirst, hunger, fatigue, and weight loss.
 The patient may also experience blurred vision and tingling in the feet.
 Wounds may be slow to heal.

 People with type I diabetes need to replace the insulin normally made in the body with insulin injections and need to carefully manage their nutrition and exercise.
-Insulin cannot be taken in tablet form because the stomach would digest the insulin.
+Insulin cannot be taken in tablet form because the stomach would digest it.

 Polydipsia is excessive thirst and polyphagia is excessive hunger.
 Polyuria means the production of an abnormally large amount of urine.
 Glycosuria is a condition in which there is sugar (glucose) in the urine.